Yetimarala: Mythology

 A second example of star lore concerns snakes.
 In the earliest times, snakes were not eaten.
 The tribe lived in terror at the existence of two fabulous exemplars, male and female, who succeeded in dodging all attempts to kill them.
 One day, while the tribe had left the camp to forage, a small boy, Ngnapata, remained, forewarned not to get close to the reptile.
-His bold curiosity stirred, he fashioned spears and dug out bolt holes in earth in case he needed to hide, determined to try and kill the fearful animals.
+His bold curiosity stirred, he fashioned spears and dug out bolt holes in earth in case he needed to hide, determined to try to kill the fearful animals.
 His efforts paid off, with him slaughtering the male snake after a hectic fight, while the female of the species sought refuge in the firmament, where she was transformed into a star.
 Ngnapata sliced up the snake, cooked and ate it, finding the flesh very tasty.
 Taking some of the fat, he oiled his body and suddenly grew into enormous proportions that rendered him unrecognizable.
 On their return to the camp, the tribesmen were frightened by the child's apparent disappearance, thinking he had been devoured by the serpents.
 But he allayed their anxieties by recounting his deeds of daring, and the tribe then partook of the remaining portions of the reptile's flesh, establishing thereby the custom of regarding snakes as a food source.